 Reaching this temperature will ensure that the steaks have been smoked appropriately.
 In most cases, smoking steak takes around 45 minutes, but remember the thinner the steak, the faster it will reach a higher internal temperature.
 It also is important to remember as you smoke more items simultaneously, the longer the smoking process will be.

-Once you’re finished smoking a steak, serve it with Omaha Steakhouse Fries, Green Beans, Pepper Jack Risotto Cakes or Omaha Steaks new summer side dishes for a complete meal that’s sure to impress all of your friends and family.
+Once you’re finished smoking a steak, serve it with steakhouse fries, Green Beans, Pepper Jack Risotto Cakes or Omaha Steaks new summer side dishes for a complete meal that’s sure to impress all of your friends and family.
 Now it’s time to go out and enjoy the weather, while you smoke your first steak!